trinslaptop/GraphicsMP/README.txt

  + S - Moves player backward along heading
  + A - Rotates player right
  + D - Rotates player left
- + 1 through 3 - Selects different players
+ + SPACE - Jump
- + C - Switches between arcball and freecam in primary view
+ + F5 - Switches between arcball and freecam in primary view
- + V - Switches between first person, skycam, and no camera in secondary view
+ + F4 - Switches between first person, skycam, and no camera in secondary view
- + Space - Takes screenshot
+ + F2 - Take PNG screenshot
+ + F3 - Toggle debug HUD (Position, region, etc...)
+ + Secret cheat codes (try classic ones)?

+This program also supports console commands for debugging on stdin:
+(These aren't intended for normal use and may have unexpected effects!)
+ + `exit` - Exits the program
+ + `tp x y z` - Moves player to a given position (insert numbers for x, y, z)
+ + `setblock x y z name` - Places a block in the world, valid blocks are `air`, `planks`, `leaves`, `log`, `glass`, `amethyst`, `mushroom`, and `tallgrass` (insert integers for x, y, z)
+ + `summon zombie` - Adds an additional zombie to the game
- + P - Plays md5camera movie (See notes below)
+ + `md5play path/to/file.txt` - Plays an MD5 camera track file
-For debugging:
- + Z - prints player position
+ + `unstuck` - Resets player and diamond positions
+ + Secret cheat codes?

 # Compiling
 Compile like normal with cmake and make.
 If on Linux, you can just run `./run.sh` to regenerate, compile, and run the program.

+If you're on Linux and have HTTPS capable libcurl, you can set `-DUSE_CURL=True` for cmake.
+Doing so and providing a real Minecraft username as the first argument on the command will fetch and use that player's Minecraft skin (and cape if applicable)!
+This requires a network connection!

+E.g. `./run.sh -DUSE_CURL=True -- Technoblade`

 # Bugs, Notes, Etc...
-Idril based the graphics for this project on Minecraft; however, all the textures are their own or were made by a (non-Mines) friend that
+I based the graphics for this project on Minecraft; however, all the textures are my own or were made by a (non-Mines) friend that
-Idril has explicit permission to use.
-The player textures are our custom Minecraft skins.
-The format is exactly the same, so you can drop in a different valid Minecraft skin and update the texture path at the end of `mSetupBuffers()`, and it should work.
+I have explicit permission to use.
+Like last time, the player skin format is exactly the same as official Minecraft ones.
+There's my skin builtin, but see the notes above about using libcurl to fetch any player's skin.

+The goal is to collect as many diamonds as possible without dying.
+When you pick up one, another is placed randomly.
+The ground and most blocks have collision, but leaves don't so that you can intentionally move through them.
+You can see your health, diamonds, and deaths on the screen.
+When you pick up a diamond, there is a chance another zombie will spawn.
+If you or zombies fall off the world, they will die.
+When zombies hit the player or each other, they have a chance to deal damage.
+After dying, the player respawns and the death counter goes up.
+When the player or zombies take damage, they animate going red and recoiling from the hit.

+Press F3 to enable debug view and see the collision checks.
+I think it's really cool to watch!
+Green cubes are the areas it checks, white is the hitbox.

+The zombies slowly track the player but can get stuck behind blocks since they have no path finding.

-The player has a basic idle animation consisting of arm swing, minor head rotation, and cape blowing.
+The player and zombie have a basic idle animation consisting of arm swing, minor head rotation, and cape blowing.
 While walking, there is also a leg swing animation.

 The world has several objects made out of "blocks".
 There are trees, mushrooms, grass, a pyramid of amethyst, and a few others things scattered around the world.
 The grass and leaves wave in the wind, and the mushrooms have animated textures (A lot of the animations are pretty subtle so as to not be garish).
 There's also indicators of where light sources are.
-The torch atop the pyramid is a slightly orange point light, the three spotlights have shells at their source, and the directional light comes from approximately the sun's angle.
+The torch atop the pyramid is a slightly orange point light, and the directional light comes from approximately the sun's angle.
 All applicable lights are attenuated.
-If you stand under the spotlights, you can see the different RGB colors mix depending on cone overlap.

-The world is a 64x64(x64) level.
-It has a hidden grid at y=0 carried over from A3, but it also has a tessellated patch surface with a grass texture.
+The world is a 64x64 block level.
+It has a hidden grid at y=0 carried over from A3, but it also has a tessellated bezier patch surface with a grass texture to create nice hills and elevation.
+These are procedurally generated with Perlin-like noise.
+Players and zombies move with the terrain.
-Players move along and are oriented with this terrain.
-Instead of using bezier curves, it is based off of a sine and cosine equation that was designed to give pretty results.
+In the MP, the player was oriented with the terrain too; however, I removed this feature because I personally didn't like how it looked, and it overly complicated AABB collision and jumping.

 The skybox uses a cubemap to efficiently render the textures around the player.
 This was based on https://learnopengl.com/Advanced-OpenGL/Cubemaps, and used a free skybox texture from http://www.humus.name.
+There is also a animated cloud plane.
+Look for easter eggs in the clouds... there's a heart and my name.

-In addition to the required cameras, there's also a bonus skycamera that can be shown in the secondary viewport.
-You can also play md5camera tracks
+In addition to the arcball camera and free camera, there's also a bonus skycamera and first person view that can be shown in the secondary viewport.
-(format described on the class website) by pressing P in-game and entering a file name into the console (Note: not prompted at startup so as to not block normal usage).
+You can also play md5camera tracks (format described on the class website) via the console.
 There's a sample track in the data folder.
 To generate camera tracks, you can use edit the md5camera.py script to easily add rotations around a point, movements along a line, and more.

 Some additional but not required features:
- - Basic collision on solid blocks
  - Tinted textures (e.g. grass.png is white and is then multiplied by a variable green color, all spotlights use the same texture)
  - Animated textures from vertically stacked texture files
  - Using textures for specular color and shininess